How to Repurpose an Urn into a Side Table

 I love to find new uses for all kinds of objects.

-Many years ago when I started to experiment with transforming the urn into a small side table, I tried adding a round piece of glass on the urn.
+Many years ago when I started to experiment with transforming the urn into a small accent table, I tried adding a round piece of glass on the urn.
 It looked nice, but the glass just sat on top and was not secure or safe.

 I then tried placing a round silver tray on the top of the urn.
 The tray was the type where the center section of the tray is lower that the rim.
 This made it secure in the urn, but it looked like an ash tray you would see at a bus station.
 Not the look I was after. :-)